 Heating

-Ensure your heating system is operating properly.
-Your heating system must keep habitable spaces at least 68°F.
+Ensure the heating system is operating properly.
+It must be able to keep habitable spaces at least 68°F without using a stove or fuel-burning space heater.

 Home Exterior Check

 Check your outer walls, windows, and roof for any damage or leaks that should be repaired before cold weather arrives.
-Also, take this time to look for signs of pests.
+Also, check for signs of pests and seal any possible entrances.
+Be sure steps, decking, and other walking surfaces are in good repair.

 Smoke and CO Alarms